 We have all kinds of rubber stamps on our art shelves, but we also love making our own--creativity is always welcome in our home!
-These Styrofoam stamps are great for art, making tiles, cards... wherever your kids' imaginations take them!
+Craft foam or repurposing leftover styrofoam works well with this project.
+These DIY stamps are great for art, making tiles, cards... wherever your kids' imaginations take them!

 How We Did It

 While gathering supplies, Madeleine and I talked about what kinds of stamps we planned to make.
 Seasonal?
 Holiday?
 Flowers?
 (And yup, I say "we," because often we enjoy creating side-by-side!)

 We traced the wooden blocks, so that we could ensure that our designs would fit without going over the edges.

 Then Maddie cut out the paper templates.
 (She was quite pleased that these were both steps that she could do all by herself.)
 I was in charge of cutting the Styrofoam squares from the paper templates, as we really didn't have any foam to waste.

 Next came drawing the designs.
 (This is the stage where I exclaimed "ooh" and "aah!" the most.... her drawings always make me so happy!)
 It's best to stick to simple designs, so that the shape they create when you stamp with them are recognizable.

 Next place the paper over the Styrofoam, and carefully trace the drawing, pressing lightly into the foam.

 If the pattern is not very defined, go over the pattern again without the paper, lightly indenting the Styrofoam a bit more.
 Put glue on the back of the design, and on the matching wooden block, and press it onto the block.